ci-compass/cicf/week08-cloud-computing/README.md

 everyone.

 Anyway, end of speech.
 We can now test things by visiting our new site at `https://YOUR-FIRST-NAME.cicf.cloud` with a web browser.
+The browser should present a dialog box, where you must enter the username and password that you configured in the previous step.

 Watch the logs that `docker compose` prints on the console when you started things up and when you visited the site: